iotaledger/documentation/iota-streams/0.1/channels/message-types.md

 # Message types

-**In the Channels app, messages can be one of seven types, and each message contains [Protobuf3](../introduction/core-concepts.md#protobuf3-messaging) content that's are specific to its type.
+**In the Channels app, messages can be one of seven types, and each message contains [Protobuf3](../introduction/core-concepts.md#protobuf3-messaging) content that is specific to its type.
 This article describes what each message type is for and what fields it contains.**

 ## Announce